watir/watirbook/link.md

     browser.link(:after? => browser.div(:id, "one")).click
     browser.link({:after? => browser.div(:id, "one")}).click

-We said to Watir that we want to click a link after a div that has `id` attribute set to `one`.
+We told Watir that we want to click on a link after a div that has `id` attribute set to `one`.
 I rarely use it, but there are times when it is really handy.

 Do you see something strange in the above code?
 This is the first time we have used a page element as the second parameter (instead of string or regular expression).